voidstarsec/hw-hacking-lab/VSS 2023 Guide to Building a Hardware Hacking Lab.md

 This kit includes an arm, allowing for hands-free operation, as well as a preheater.
 A preheater is a device used to (as you might have guessed) pre-heat the PCB from below, allowing things to be soldered more easily.

 The full table of all of the recommended kits can be seen below:

+Edit: ok I like this table, maybe do one for the Soldering irons too?

 | Item | Price | Link |
 | ---- | ---- | ---- |